-Compo nent Description (1) WLAN antennas (select products only) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) WWAN antennas (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
-(3) Internal microphones Record sound.
-(4) Camera light (select products only) On: The camera is in use.
-(5) Cameras (select products only) Allow you to video chat, record video, and record still images.
+Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(2) Internal microphones (2) Record sound.
+(3) Camera light On: The camera is in use.
+(4) Camera Allows you to video chat, record video, and record still images.
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.